crazzfeng/sendcloud-docs/reference/Email/address-list/removemembersfromaddresslist.md

 ---
-title: Remove Members from Address List
+title: Delete Members in Address List
 excerpt: >-
   Remove one or more email addresses from an existing address list (supports batch removal)